OuiSURF/Surf_Maps/README.md

 Maps are only playable on CS:S and Momentum, IF I upload other maps, it'll be in the sub folder.

 ## Last update
-26th August 2023 - Last map added: surf_indecisive - 805 Maps
+2nd September 2023 - Last map added: surf_barbies_malibu_adventure - 806 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.